Join

 Undergraduate research assistants

 Our lab is a good fit for students with interests in neuroscience and mental health who have experience working with children, and adolescents, and/or pregnant people.
 Research opportunities include training in psychophysiological (e.g., EEG) data collection, assisting with participant recruitment, and data processing/analysis.
 All undergraduate RAs are required to enroll in research credit (3 credits each semester) and make a minimum 1 year commitment to the lab.
 RAs are expected to be available a minimum of 2 evenings each week and 2 weekends a month to assist with participant visits and to attend lab meetings on Friday mornings at 9 am.
-Applications are due by March 1 each year for consideration for summer or fall start dates.
+We prefer that undergraduates start in the summer or fall and recommend applying by March 1 each year for consideration.
+However, applications will be reviewed on a rolling basis to account for any changes in lab needs.

 Professional student positions